UPDATED: April 2019

 The College will approve the start date for the supervised practice based upon the date that both the Primary and Alternate Supervisors confirm that supervision began, or the date that the last supporting document for the application was received by the College, whichever is later.

 Applicants are strongly encouraged to submit their completed application form and all supporting documentation in a timely manner to avoid any unnecessary delay in the review of their application and the start date of their supervised practice.
-It is the responsibility of the applicant to contact the College to confirm the status of his/her application
+It is the responsibility of the applicant to contact the College to confirm the status of their application

 Expiry of the certificate for supervised practice